awsdocs/amazon-api-gateway-developer-guide/doc_source/rest-api-mutual-tls.md

 ## Invoke an API by using a custom domain name that requires mutual TLS<a name="rest-api-mutual-tls-invoke"></a>

 To invoke an API with mutual TLS enabled, clients must present a trusted certificate in the API request\.
+When a client attempts to invoke your API, API Gateway looks for the client certificate's issuer in your truststore\.
+For API Gateway to proceed with the request, the certificate's issuer and the complete chain of trust up to the root CA certificate must be in your truststore\.

 The following example `curl` command sends a request to `api.example.com,` that includes `my-cert.pem` in the request\. `my-key.key` is the private key for the certificate\.

 ```
 curl -v --key ./my-key.key --cert ./my-cert.pem api.example.com